kubedb/website/content/docs/platform/v2026.7.10/api/ace-upgrade/cluster-upgrade.md

 # Cluster Upgrade

-Endpoints for upgrading the ACE feature stack running inside a member cluster.
+Endpoints for upgrading the KubeDB Platform feature stack running inside a member cluster.
 There are two flavours:

 - **Imported cluster** routes (`/clusters/{owner}/{cluster}/upgrade*`) upgrade the